Raise your hand if you don’t want a brilliant child.

 Over the years, I’ve enjoyed observing babies naturally practicing math skills.
 In one of my parent/toddler classes, a 2 year old boy spent much of the 90 minutes each week repeating the task of fitting little plastic dolls into the opening of a huge Arrowhead water bottle.
 I sensed him counting inside his head with quiet concentration as each doll ‘plunked’ to the bottom of the bottle.

 One of my most flabbergasting moments ever as a parent was when my 4-year-old daughter was staring at a framed poster on our wall, “Les Animaux de La Ferme”.
 There are three vertical rows of different breeds of cows, five in each row.
 After a minute or two my daughter proclaimed.
 “Five by three is fifteen!”
-(BTW, this same child just achieved a perfect score on her math SAT.)

 Do we want our toddlers to learn how to use simple math and language symbols, or do we want them to truly understand mathematical concepts, develop their higher learning skills, be deep thinkers and creative problem solvers — discover who they are and what they are passionate about?